pasientskyhosting/kubernetes-blue-green-deploy/README.md

 This project in integrated into our Bamboo environment where we push code to bitbucket first.
 Then we do a blue green deployment on K8s

+# Requirements
+You need the kubectl commandline tool and the aws-cli tool installed on your bamboo server

 #Sample script
 This script is from Bamboo that is run in the deploment process.
 It needs to get it's parameters from Consul.
 Should be fairly easy to translate them.